Rhymefest: Politics

-In 2006, Smith was invited to the British House of Commons to discuss hip hop and policy with David Cameron.
+In 2006, Smith was invited to the British House of Commons to discuss hip-hop and policy with David Cameron.
 In October 2010, Smith announced his candidacy for Chicago's 20th ward alderman.
 He placed second in the February 22, 2011 election, and was defeated by incumbent Willie Cochran in the April 5, 2011 runoff election, getting 45.4% of the vote to Cochran's 54.6%.

 In 2016, he hosted a "Truth & Reconciliation" event series to enhance awareness about gun violence in Chicago.
+He ran for an elected position as a member of the Chicago school board in the inaugural 2024 election for the post, and won in the 10th district, which is located on Chicago's south side.

 Art of Culture (formerly Donda's House)

-Rhymefest is Executive Director and co-Founder of Donda's House, Inc., now renamed Art of Culture, Inc. The organization was originally named after Kanye West's mother Donda West.
+Rhymefest is Executive Director and co-Founder of Art of Culture (formerly Donda's House), Inc. The organization was originally named after Kanye West's mother Donda West.
 Artists who were accepted into Donda's House include Hex Hectic.

 Personal life

 Rhymefest is Muslim.
-He has three children and is married to Heather Michele Smith.
+He has three children and has been married to Donnie Smith since 2010.

 Che Guevara namesake

 Che Smith, named for the Marxist revolutionary Che Guevara, addressed the matter, stating: